tinayeyee98/large-language-model-loader/README.md

 This project is designed to streamline the process of loading, managing, and deploying large language models (LLMs) efficiently.
 This project sets up an HTTP server that serves responses from a large language model using Python.
 The server accepts POST requests with a text prompt and returns a generated response from the model.

+### Step 1: Signing up to Hugging Face
+The first step in our journey is to sign up for an account on Hugging Face.
+Hugging Face is an amazing platform for working with machine learning models, especially for natural language processing.
+To sign up, simply visit their website at [huggingface.co](https://huggingface.co/) and create an account.
+It's a straightforward process, and once you're done, you're ready to move on to the next step.

+### Step 2: Request Access to the Large Language Model
+Next, we need to request access to the Meta-Llama-3-8B model from Meta/Facebook.
+This is a powerful large language model that we're going to use.
+Head over to [this link](https://huggingface.co/meta-llama/Meta-Llama-3-8B) and request access.
+Be patient as you wait for your access to be granted.
+It might take some time, but it's definitely worth the wait.

+For the setup below, will use the TinyLlama/TinyLlama-1.1B-Chat-v1.0 model, which is approximately half the size of Llama3, resulting in faster load times.

 ## Prerequisites
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Python 3.10 or later